Adhemar Bianchini

-Adhemar Bianchini de Carvalho (28 September 1940 – 28 October 2005), was a Brazilian professional footballer who played as a forward.
+Adhemar Bianchini de Carvalho (28 September 1940 – 28 October 2005) was a Brazilian professional footballer who played as a forward.

 Career

-Revealed at Bangu AC, Bianchini was top scorer in the state championship in 1963 with 18 goals, being called up to the Brazil national team in 1965, where he played three friendly matches.
-He also played for Botafogo, Atlético Mineiro, Flamengo and Vasco, where he was champion of the Rio-São Paulo Tournament in 1966.
-At the end of his career he played in France for Red Star F.C., São José EC and Club Puebla.
+Revealed at Bangu, Bianchini was top scorer in the state championship in 1963 with 18 goals, being called up to the Brazil national team in 1965, where he played three friendly matches.
+He also played for Botafogo, Atlético Mineiro, Flamengo and Vasco da Gama, where he was champion of the Rio-São Paulo Tournament in 1966.
+At the end of his career he played in France for Red Star, São José-SP and Puebla.